sybrew/the-seo-framework/readme.txt

 		* TODO maybe: Webmasters' code input now automatically stripts extraneous HTML.
 So, you can simply paste the code you copied from the analytical setup interfaces.
 		* The upgrade routine is now more intelligent, and is now able to skip upgrades that aren't necessary for new installations.
 		* The upgrade routine can no longer happen on the SEO Settings page; instead, it redirects you from it to prevent setting desynchronization.
+		* The upgrade routine automatically registers the default site options for new sites, so the admin interface no longer needs to be accessed (once) for them to have effect.
+			* This is great for multisite setups that block the admin interface.
+			* It prevents/resolves all sorts of first-run bugs, like the sitemap's initial registration.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).
+		* The upgrader can now run on the front-end, to prevent missing options (which could harm your site in ranking).
+This means, that when you have auto-plugin-update enabled, or left the admin dashboard before an update finished, or updated via a multisite network interface:
+			1. Some parts of the upgrade process doesn't run, like showing notifications of option changes.
+We will solve this in a later update, by enqueuing notifications.
+			2. If your site runs out of memory on the front-end, the upgrade process might cause a white screen.
+This is highly unlikely, and will resolve itself, because the upgrader keeps record of how far it's gotten.
+We will solve this in a later update by adding memory exhaustion checks.
+		* Upgrading from The SEO Framework 2.6.x or earlier is no longer reliable (a soft check was put in place), and we urge the ~100 webmasters still using it to reset and reconfigure their settings after updating.
+The upgrader was introduced in 2.7.0, and 2.7.0 or later versions will support upgrading indefinitely.
 		* URL input types (Canonical, Redirect) are now `url` instead of `text`.
 This means you need to supply a correct URL according to the browser, instead that only TSF checks for correctness after it's being saved.
 		* Term title prefixes are now applied to Open Graph and Twitter titles too.
 		* The [Schema.org effort states](https://schema.org/docs/faq.html#19) they're moving towards and are going to prefer HTTPS.
 So, after two years including some testing, we abide to be future-proof.
 Note that it's a parameter, not a link.